-Wickenburg Virtual is a 12 month school, and courses are laid out in a 19 week format from August to December for the first semester and January to May for the second semester.
+Wickenburg Virtual Academy is a 12 month school, and courses are laid out in nine (9) week blocks and/or a 19 week format from August to December for the first semester and January to May for the second semester.
 Summer school sessions are available for high school students: June 1-30th, and July 1 to July 30th.
 We follow the WUSD Calendar for the two school semesters during the regular school year & honor all school holidays, school breaks for fall, winter, and spring.
 These holidays and breaks mean they are NOT counted in the students' online course pacing.
 However, if a student is behind in work, he/she can certainly use break and holidays to catch up.

-Work can be done faster than the course syllabus, but it cannot be done slower than the regular class pace.
 Even though learning can take place throughout the school year, there are dates when courses end that must be followed.
-Online allows a more flexible due date of an assignment, for example, but deadlines are still a part of our classes and after being warned of the final cutoff date for an assignment or final exam, the course grade can be failing.
+Online allows a more flexible due date of an assignment, for example, but deadlines are still a part of our classes and after being warned of the final cutoff date for an assignment or final exam, the student's grade can be failing.